Rex739/SignalPilot/README.md

 ## Solution

-SignalPilot is an explainable strategy intelligence layer for BNB Chain research workflows.
+SignalPilot helps researchers, traders, analysts, and builders convert market intelligence into structured strategy specifications.

 It takes CoinMarketCap-powered market data, derived indicators, and market regime context, then generates a backtestable strategy spec with: